joudaon/vagrant-devops/README.md

 - [maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
 - [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - Minikube is a tool that runs a single-node Kubernetes cluster in a virtual machine on your personal computer.
 - [skaffold](https://skaffold.dev/) - Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
+- [terraform](https://www.terraform.io/) - Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
+Terraform codifies cloud APIs into declarative configuration files.
+- [vagrant](https://www.vagrantup.com/) - HashiCorp Vagrant provides the same, easy workflow regardless of your role as a developer, operator, or designer.
+It leverages a declarative configuration file which describes all your software requirements, packages, operating system configuration, users, and more.
 - [vs-code](https://code.visualstudio.com/) - Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.

 ## Vagrant plugins